I hear from people worldwide experiencing what I struggled with years ago when my life lacked meaning and purpose.

 I got to the point where my soul hunger had turned into soul pain, and I knew I needed to make some changes.
 I had no idea what, I just knew I needed to change.

 I began learning about the power of meditation and decided to try it.
 As I established a regular practice, a shift and transformation began.
-In the post, With So Many Choices, What Is The Best Type Of Meditation For Me?
-I shared a guided meditation and some suggestions on where to begin if you’re curious about setting up a core meditation practice.
+In the post, The Best Meditation When Something Feels Missing I shared a guided meditation and some suggestions on where to begin if you’re curious about setting up a core meditation practice.

 My meditation practice lets me quiet my mind so that I can hear my soul and the little voice inside me.